 - Improving lead acceptance by another 27% and marketing generated revenue by another 63% when the shared process is refined.

-The net effect of building a single, optimised Sales and Marketing process is that the lead acceptance from Marketing to Sales doubles (by 108%) and Marketing’s contribution to revenue does better still (by 126%).
+The net effect of building an optimised Sales and Marketing process is that the lead acceptance from Marketing to Sales doubles (up by 108%) and Marketing’s contribution to revenue does better still (increases by 126%).

 How to build a 1-page Sales and Marketing process

-1. Get your Sales and Marketing teams in the same room, literally.
+1. Get your Sales and Marketing teams in the same room, literally or virtually.

 2. Get clear on the sales objectives